microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Options.md

 ### Language mode

-By default unless PowerShell has been constrained, full language features of PowerShell are available to use within document definitions.
+Unless PowerShell has been constrained, full language features of PowerShell are available to use within document definitions.
 In locked down environments, a reduced set of language features may be desired.

 When PSDocs is executed in an environment configured for Device Guard, only constrained language features are available.